-Read on for the shows any decor fanatic should add to their must-watch list ASAP.
+Read on for the best home improvement shows any decor fanatic should add to their must-watch list ASAP.

-If you’re a fan of Parks and Rec (or just really love crafting), you’ll definitely want to tune in to NBC’s newest competition show.
+If you’re a fan of Parks and Rec (or just really love crafting), you’ll definitely want to tune in to NBC’s Making It.
 Produced and hosted by TV’s favorite BFF duo Amy Poehler and Nick Offerman, the competition will bring together eight of the most talented makers from across the country and put them head-to-head in a series of tasks to be completed in the hopes of scoring the title of Master Maker.
 The talented DIYers will have to win over Poehler, a self-proclaimed crafting novice, Offerman, a New York Times best-selling author in the woodworking space, and Dayna Isom Johnson, Etsy’s trend expert, among others.
-Check out the teaser here and mark your calendars for July 31.

 Get Out of My Room

 Hold everything: Your favorite carpenter from Fixer Upper, Clint Harp, finally got his own show.
-Wood Work, which premiered on the DIY Network on May 9, follows Clint and his wife and business partner, Kelly, as they build stunning, one of a kind pieces out of recycled wood, to sell at their furniture store.
+Wood Work, which premiered on the DIY Network last May, follows Clint and his wife and business partner, Kelly, as they build stunning, one of a kind pieces out of recycled wood, to sell at their furniture store.

 Looking for something to fill the Fixer Upper-sized hole in your heart?
 This show just may be the one.
 Following brother and sister duo Leanne and Steve Ford as they fix up older houses around their hometown of Pittsburgh, Restored by the Fords is a great option for anyone looking to learn how to improve an aged home.